+Sayward Winter Storm.
 On the morning of December 20, 2018, my wife Georgina and I headed out of Sayward to do some Christmas shopping in Campbell River.
-There was a wind warning out but the wind was light and we even saw a bit of sun on our way to Campbell River.
-We did our shopping and headed home, the wind picked up a bit around Roberts lake and we could see that a few trees had come down, there were branches on the road.
+There was a wind warning out, but the wind was light, and we even saw a bit of sun on our way to Campbell River.
+We did our shopping and headed home, the wind picked up a bit around Roberts lake.
+We could see that a few trees had come down, there were branches on the road.
 All in all, though, it was pretty calm out compared to what the weather channel had warned could be coming.

-We had our fill of coffee and popcorn while we waited and after about an hour we decided to check out the logging road, there were many trees down but someone had cut a way through the worst and we could drive over the rest of them, it was slow going but we made it to the intersection of the logging road and Sayward Rd.
+We had our fill of coffee and popcorn while we waited and after about an hour we decided to check out the logging road.
+There were many trees down, but someone had cut through the worst, and we could drive over the rest of them, it was slow-going.
+We made it to the intersection of the logging road and Sayward Rd.
 We turned onto Sayward Rd but only made it about 100 meters before we ran into a huge pile of trees on the road that was tangled up wire power lines.
 We turned around and headed back onto the logging road to reach town.
-This road had been cut out as well and we were able to reach home.
+This road had been cut out as well, and we were able to reach home.

 The village of Sayward was on top of things during this time, they opened the community center for longer hours.
 The center had auxiliary power.
 Free showers and the use of the kitchen facilities were open to all who needed to wash or cook food.
 There were free snacks and coffee as well.